The Great Outdoors

 The 100% natural, bubbling hot springs offers a relaxing experience that will revitalize you.
 Buena Vista’s hot springs are completely odorless, allowing you to enjoy your soaking experience.
 Cottonwood Hot Springs, Mount Princeton Hot Springs Resort and Treehouse Hot Springs are all in a prime location, as you can enjoy these hot springs right after whitewater rafting, downtown shopping, skiing or any Buena Vista adventure.
 READ MORE

 Ducky or inflatable kayak trips are a thrilling way to enjoy the sun and water in Buena Vista.
 These excursions allow you to take charge of your own trip as you navigate through the Arkansas River, and no previous experience is necessary for guided trips.
 Many whitewater rafting companies in Buena Vista offer ducky trips, and guests can choose from beginner to advanced options.
-Rent a kayak and equipment from CKS on East Main.
+Rent a kayak and equipment from The Buena Vista Adventure Hub or CKS .

 Lake Kayaking & Boat Tours